GET YOUR FREE RENTAL PRICE ANALYSIS

 Virginia landlords have specific rights under the law to protect their properties and ensure smooth operations.
 These include:

-The right to collect rent: Landlords are entitled to receipt of rent payment as outlined in the lease agreement.
+1. The right to collect rent: Virginia residential landlords are entitled to receipt of rent payment as outlined in the lease agreement.

-The right to recover damages: Landlords can recover costs for tenant negligence or lease violations, such as unpaid rent or property damage.
+2. The right to recover damages: Landlords can recover costs for tenant negligence or rental agreement violations, such as an outstanding rent balance or rental damage.

-The right to access the property: With reasonable notice, landlords can enter the property for inspections, repairs, or emergencies.
+3. The right to access the dwelling unit: With reasonable notice, landlords can enter the rental for inspections, repairs, or emergencies.

-The right to terminate leases: Landlords can end a lease agreement for valid reasons, such as lease violations or the tenant’s failure to pay rent.
+4. The right to terminate leases: Landlords can end a lease agreement for valid reasons, such as rental agreement violations or the tenant’s failure to pay rent.

 Landlord Responsibilities